artefactual/automation-tools/README.md

 * `00_file_to_folder.py`: If the transfer is a single file (eg a zipped bag or DSpace transfer), it moves it into an identically named folder.
 This is not required for processing, but allows other pre-transfer scripts to run.
 * `00_unbag.py`: Repackages a bag as a standard transfer, writing md5 hashes from bag manifest into metadata/checksum.md5 file.
 This enables use of scripts such as add_metadata.py with bags, which would otherwise cause failure at the bag validation job.
 * `add_metadata.py`: Creates a metadata.json file, by parsing data out of the transfer folder name.
 This ends up as Dublin Dore in a dmdSec of the final METS file.
+* `add_metadata_dspace.py`: Creates a metadata.csv file, by parsing data out of the dspace export name.
+This ends up as Dublin Dore in a dmdSec of the final METS file.
 * `archivesspace_ids.py`: Creates an archivesspaceids.csv by parsing ArchivesSpace reference IDs from filenames.
 This will automate the matching GUI if a DIP is uploaded to ArchivesSpace.
 * `default_config.py`: Copies the included `defaultProcessingMCP.xml` into the transfer directory.
 This file overrides any configuration set in the Archivematica dashboard, so that user choices are guaranteed and avoided as desired.